dwightjack/vue-types/packages/docs/guide/validators.md

 :::

 ::: ts

-In TypeScript, composition can be used together with type arguments to constrain the final prop type:
+In TypeScript, you can combine composition with type arguments to constrain the final prop type:

 <CodeExample>